StuartPiccoli418/Bovine_Knee_Ligament_Processing/README.md

 %Note XX = X' YY = Y' ZZ = Z', Make sure the file is in .csv

 %Load Constant = 1865.5

+More comments in the code
+-Stuart Piccoli 8/11/25